The Quiz with Balls

 The Quiz with Balls is an American game show that premiered on May 28, 2024, on Fox.
-The series is produced by Talpa Studios and the Eureka Productions division of Fremantle, and hosted by Jay Pharoah.
-Contestants must answer pop culture and general knowledge questions correctly, or else incorrect answers will result in contestants being pushed into a giant pool of water.
+The series is produced by Talpa Studios and Eureka Productions which is a division of Fremantle, and is hosted by Jay Pharoah.
+Contestants must answer pop culture and general knowledge questions correctly, or else incorrect answers will result in contestants being pushed into a giant pool of water by large size balls.

 This game show is the adaptation of the Dutch TV series De kwis met ballen.
 Although Pharoah and the contestants are American, the show is actually produced and filmed at Docklands Studios in Melbourne, Australia.

 Format

 Season 1

 Two teams compete per episode, each consisting of five members from a different immediate/extended family, and attempt to win up to $100,000.
 Six giant numbered balls are placed at the top of a set of parallel ramps leading down to the edge of a swimming pool.
 These balls correspond to possible answers to the questions that will be asked during the game.

 The main game is played in five rounds and uses a list of 10 categories, each of which can be played only once.
 Both families receive one turn per round.

 The family in control chooses a category and is asked a question with six answer choices, and as many correct answers as the number of members still in the game.
 Each answer is assigned to a different ramp, and the members must stand at the bottom of the ramps for the answers they believe to be correct, facing away from the ramps and over the pool.
 The balls are then released, ether all at once, in groups, or singly as requested by the host.
 If an answer is correct, a mechanism stops the ball before it can reach the bottom; if not, the ball hits the contestant and knocks them into the pool, eliminating them from the game.

 Correct answers are worth $1,000 each in Round 1, with the value increasing by $1,000 per round.
 Initial control for Round 1 is determined by random draw, while for all others it is determined by high score (episodes 1-4 only) or by low score (as of episode 5).
 If a round ends in a tie, the family who had initial control retains it for the next one.

 A family can win the game in one of four ways: